 —Paul R. Katz ’09, a Crimson editorial editor, is a history and literature concentrator in Mather House.

-routine attempts at small talk, we were asked questions about where we
+Thrust into an environment that demanded we claw toward an exalted few, genuine interest was a major casualty.
+With name tags and routine attempts at small talk, we were asked questions about where we were from.

 —Ramya Parthasarathy ’09, a Crimson editorial editor, is a social studies concentrator in Winthrop House.